FOREX-Dollar higher, euro undermined by ECB rate-cut expectations

 “Soft inflation now reinforces the point of view that the ECB will remain dovish and remain ready to ease policy in the future.
 That’s negative for the euro,” said Vassili Serebriakov, currency strategist at BNP Paribas in New York.

-The euro also fell against sterling, down 0.23 percent to 81.18 pence, with diverging monetary policy outlooks for the ECB and the Bank of England underpinning the pound.
+The euro also fell 0.18 percent against sterling to 81.22 pence, with diverging monetary policy outlooks for the ECB and the Bank of England underpinning the pound.

-In the United States, the Institute for Supply Management’s data showed manufacturing activity expanded in May with a reading of 55.4 versus 54.9 in April, just below the Reuters estimate of 55.5.
+In the United States, the Institute for Supply Management’s May data showed manufacturing activity expanded with a reading of 55.4 versus 54.9 in April, just below the Reuters estimate of 55.5.
 A reading above 50 indicates expansion.

-ISM’s initial release incorrectly showed activity slowing.
-The original report, for which ISM blamed a computer glitch, immediately became suspect because it was so far from forecasts.
+ISM initially released incorrect data showing a slowdown in activity.
+The original report, for which ISM blamed a computer glitch, was so far off from economists’ forecasts that it immediately became suspect.

-The original report pushed U.S. Treasury yields down because it supported loose U.S. monetary policy.
+The original report led to a fall in U.S. Treasury yields as it supported loose U.S. monetary policy.
 The dollar followed suit, but only temporarily, as questions in the market fueled doubt over the report’s accuracy.
 Treasury yields have since rebounded.

 Earlier, the final reading of the manufacturing Purchasing Managers’ Index for the euro zone disappointed, slipping to a six-month low.

-Additional reporting by Anirban Nag in London and; Lisa Twaronite in Tokyo; Editing by James Dalgleish, Peter Galloway, Nick Zieminski and Leslie Adler
+Additional reporting by Anirban Nag in London and; Lisa Twaronite in Tokyo; Editing by Louise Ireland, James Dalgleish, Peter Galloway and Nick Zieminski